Introduction to Multi-Armed Bandits: Online routing problem

 This completes the specification of an algorithm for the online routing problem with semi-bandit feedback; we will refer to this algorithm as \AlgSB.

 As in the previous lecture, we prove that fake costs provide unbiased estimates for true costs:

 Since the fake cost for each edge is at most $d/\gamma$, it follows that $c_t(a)\leq d^2/\gamma$ for each action $a$.
-Thus, we can immediately use Theorem~\ref{lin:thm:reduction-template} with \Hedge and $U=d^2$.
+Thus, we can immediately use Corollary~\ref{lin:cor:reduction-template} with $u=d^2$.
 For the number of actions, let us use an upper bound $K\leq 2^d$.
-Then $U \log K \leq d^3$, and so:
+Then $u \log K \leq d^3$, and so:

 \begin{theorem} Consider the online routing problem with semi-bandit feedback.
 Assume deterministic oblivious adversary.
-Algorithm \AlgSB achieved regret $\E[R(T)] \leq O(d\; T^{2/3})$. \end{theorem}
+Algorithm \AlgSB achieved regret $\E[R(T)] \leq O(d^{3/2}\; T^{3/4})$. \end{theorem}

-\begin{remark} Fake cost $\hat c_t(e)$ is determined by the corresponding true cost $c_t(e)$ and event $\Lambda_{t,e}$ which does not depend on algorithm's actions.
+\begin{remark} Fake cost $\widehat{c}_t(e)$ is determined by the corresponding true cost $c_t(e)$ and event $\Lambda_{t,e}$ which does not depend on algorithm's actions.
 Therefore, fake costs are chosen by a (randomized) oblivious adversary.
 In particular, in order to apply Theorem~\ref{lin:thm:reduction-template} with a different algorithm $\ALG$ for online learning with experts, it suffices to have an upper bound on regret against an oblivious adversary. \end{remark}